TomerFi/switcher_webapi/docs/source/contributing.rst

     to virtualenv_, the tool also allows combining nodeenv inside virtualenv_, which is exactly what we're doing with ``tox``.

-*   Docker_, as some of the testing automations are performed within a run-once docker container.
+*   Docker_, as some of the testing automation are performed within a run-once docker container.

 *   Tox_ for automating unit testing in your local environment.
     *   Tox utilizes Python's virtualenv_.